 1. nathaliekitahara

-No-frills TikTok videos about much-undiscussed corner of the Japanese language is the very heart of Nathaie Kitahara’s content.
-The bilingual discusses about Japanese lingo that makes you think, “Why have I never thought about that?”
-Some of our favorites include her revelation on words in Japanese that she thought “had the same meaning as English”, which includes bin, cider and claim, and her popular “Japanese words I teach to my friends” series.
+No-frills TikTok videos about the much-undiscussed corner of the Japanese language are the very heart of Nathalie Kitahara’s content.
+The bilingual discussion of Japanese lingo makes you think, “Why have I never thought about that?”
+Some of our favorites include her revelation on words in Japanese that she thought “had the same meaning as English”, which includes bin, cider, and claim, and her popular “Japanese words I teach to my friends” series.
 Don’t be surprised to occasionally see her sister hopping into one of her videos to discuss everything related to anime and manga.

 @japanesewitherika How we bow at work 🇯🇵✨ #japanese #japan #foryou #fyp #japaneseculture ♬ A Good Day – HIRAIDAI

-On top of that, she makes Tiktok videos about basic Japanese phrases that will actually come up in casual comprehensions.
+On top of that, she makes Tiktok videos about basic Japanese phrases that will actually come up in casual comprehension.
 She also makes content with her sister, especially on their YouTube channel!

 2. japanesewitherika